Our Mission is to Make Disciples by Knowing Jesus & learning to Love Like Him.

 Jesus said, "Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age."
 Matthew 28:19-20

 Making disciples isn't about fulfilling obligations or performing rituals; it's a life-long process involving a relationship between yourself, God, and others.
-At Rocky Fork, we have a simple process designed to help you choose Jesus as your most important relationship.
+At Rocky Fork, we have a simple pathway to help you Know Jesus & Love Like Him.

 God is Creator and Ruler of everyone and everything.
 There is one God, eternal, existing in three persons: Father, Son, and Holy Spirit.